chencyc123/sts4/Installation.md

   * Eclipse Oxygen (4.7): http://download.springsource.com/release/TOOLS/sts4/update/e4.7/
 * Select the main features you wish to install and proceed.

-**We don't recommend to install STS4 into an existing STS 3.9.x installation!!!**
+**If you would like to try STS4 features inside of an existing STS 3.9.x installation, please open the Spring Dashboard in STS 3.9.x, go to the Extension Install page, and select the STS4 Early Access Preview item.**

 It is possible to install dev builds of these packages as from here:
 * http://dist.springsource.com/snapshot/STS4/nightly-distributions.html